 Research methodology and outputs

 The elements of the research will be desk research, analysis of existing data and qualitative research with key stakeholders as required.
 The methodology is expected to include qualitative and quantitative approaches, information-gathering and analysis.
 It should include approaches and methods that actively listen to, learn from, and involve women.
-The primary audience for the report is decision-makers, public/civil servants and politicians working in local government policy and delivery.
+The primary audience for the report is decision-makers, public/civil servants, and politicians working in local government policy and delivery.

 Proposed Methodology